-Growing up is the part and parcel of life, where a lot of changes happen, one enjoys life, work hard earn money and grow old.
-The later stage of life is a bit tough one where you might be retired and would like to be on your own living the life at its best.
+Growing up is the part and parcel of life, where a lot of changes happen, one enjoys life, works hard to earn money and grows old.
+The later stage of life is a bit tough one where you might be retired and would like to be on your living life at its best.

 Saving for Retirement at 30: